ustwo/ustwo.com-frontend/README.md

 ### Sandbox

-We believe that every component should hold a single responsibity, and which functionality must be working independently from the context the component is instanciated in.
+We believe that every component should hold a single responsibity, and which functionality must be working independently from the context the component is instantiated in.

-To enforce best practices, like storing functionality and styles in the component they belong to, we created a sandbox to test components in an isolated environment.
+To enforce best practices – like storing functionality and styles in the component they belong to – we created a sandbox to test components in an isolated environment.

 To prepare the sandbox run: